What are antidepressants?

 MAOIs (monoamine oxidase inhibitors) act by inhibiting the activity of monoamine oxidase, thus preventing the breakdown of monoamine neurotransmitters and thereby increasing their availability.
 This in turn increases the levels of ‘feel-good’ neurotransmitters such as serotonin, norepinephrine and dopamine, by preventing their breakdown in the brain.
 They are not prescribed very often any more.

 Tricyclic antidepressants (TCAs) are an older type of antidepressant.
 They are no longer usually recommended as a first-line treatment for depression because they can be more dangerous in overdose.
 TCAs include amitriptyline (Elavil), desipramine (Norpramin), imipramine (Tofranil), nortriptyline (Pamelor), protriptyline (Vivactil) and trimipramine (Surmontil).

 Most antidepressants take a few weeks to start working.

 People do not develop a tolerance to antidepressants in the same way as they do to alcohol or opiates, which require increasing dosages to maintain their effect.
-However, studies have revealed that people may become psychologically dependent and that about one third of patients experience withdrawal symptoms when they stop taking these drugs.
+However, studies have shown that people may become psychologically dependent, and that about one third of patients experience withdrawal symptoms when they stop taking these drugs.